ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

     Current search path for action plugins and lookups, i.e where we search for relative paths when you do ``template: src=myfile``

 ansible_skip_tags
-    Contents of the ``--skip_tags`` CLI option, which specifies which tags will be skipped for the current run.
+    Contents of the ``--skip-tags`` CLI option, which specifies which tags will be skipped for the current run.

 ansible_verbosity
     Current verbosity setting for Ansible